You’ll need a first-class or 2:1 honours degree from a UK university, or an equivalent grade from overseas.

 Months of entry

 You’ll learn through lectures, seminars and tutorials.
-A long essay for each module and a dissertation.
+You’ll write a long essay for each module and a dissertation.
 If you’re going on to a PhD you may choose to write a PhD proposal.

 Information for international students